 We’ve had more than a few instances in East Africa where children will bounce up and down not seeming to contain their excitement screaming at the top of their lungs “A MZUNGU.”
 It’s cute, funny, welcoming, and heartwarming even if they sometimes do only think we are there to give them candy and money.

-At the beginning of our overland trip through Africa we thought that there were tons more like us, but that proved wrong.
-Overlanders will often find themselves in empty campsite after empty campsite.
+At the beginning of our overland trip through Africa we thought that there were many more people like us.
+Those with a 4×4, tent, and equipped to tackle Africa – but that proved wrong.
+Overlanders in Africa will often find themselves in empty campsite after empty campsite, going days – even weeks before seeing another tourist.
 It does not take much imagination to wonder what the big fuss is about when locals see two white people driving through their village in a big truck.

-Please do not give children candy or money on your travels as it just encourages them to ask foreigners for this.
+Note – Please do not give children candy or money on your travels as it just encourages them to ask foreigners for this.
 Plus, we haven’t seen many reputable dentists throughout our travels in Africa.
-If you want to give I would suggest giving books, pens and paper, or food to their parents.
-It’s also worth noting if you give one child anything you must give them all something or you could cause a fight between them.
+If you want to give I would suggest giving books, pens and paper, or canned food to their parents.
+It’s also worth noting if you give one child anything you must give them all something or you’ll likely cause a fight between them.

 Forget about asking for help

 Most locals are curious and friendly, but that does not mean they are great navigators.
-We learned this the hard way a couple times after asking for help in remote villages.
+We learned this the hard way a couple of times after asking for help in remote villages.
 Either no one wants to say that they cannot help you for fear of disappointment.
-Or they just simply wish you would stop speaking a language they can’t understand well and will tell you whatever to make it stop.
+Or they just simply wish you would stop speaking a language they can’t understand well and will tell you whatever to make you stop and go away.

 Go that way – no that way – now go that way to reach your destination.
-Two hours later in the middle of nowhere Uganda on a one lane dirt track only big enough for a moped with almost no petrol left we decided – No more asking locals for directions.
+Two hours later in the middle of nowhere Uganda on a one-lane dirt track, only big enough for a moped with almost no petrol left and the sun setting.
+It was there we decided – No more asking locals for directions.
 This isn’t to say that not a single person will be able to help with directions in Africa because this certainly isn’t true.
 However, an old fashion map and a GPS will do you better when you drive overland across Africa.

 Maps.Me is your friend